terascope/teraslice/docs/packages/data-mate/overview.md

 ### isMACAddress

-`isMACAddress(INPUT, args) - Validates that the input is a MACAddress, or a list of MACAddressess`
+`isMACAddress(input, args) - Validates that the input is a MACAddress, or a list of MACAddressess`

 `Optional args { delimiter: ['colon', 'dash', 'space', 'dot', 'none', 'any']`